-WaveDNA was founded in Toronto in 2010 by CEO Douglas Mummenhoff and Lead Inventor David Beckford.
+WaveDNA was founded in Toronto in 2010 by Douglas Mummenhoff and David Beckford.
 Their vision was to create virtual instruments that dramatically streamline the composition process for songwriters, producers, and composers.

 Doug was an early adopter of digital technology with extensive experience as a website developer and IT manager.
 He immediately recognized the potential of Dave’s analysis engine and shortly thereafter the two founded WaveDNA.
-Their intent was to apply Dave’s invention to innovative software solutions that would enable musicians to achieve their vision quickly and easily.
-They continue to design virtual instruments that inspire the creative process.
+Their intent was to apply Dave’s invention to innovative software solutions that would enable musicians to achieve their vision quickly and easily, which informed the company’s philosophy of designing intuitive virtual instruments that inspire the creative process.

 WaveDNA is proud to be a member of the following organizations.

 To make Liquid Rhythm possible, we had to depend on the hard work and dedication of many amazing people and organizations.
 We are greatly thankful to the entire open source community which provides the bedrock we depend upon to create new software.
 We would like to thank the following organizations for their direct or indirect contributions.
 Whether it was software libraries, code snippets or images and icons, they are the shoulders we stand upon.
 List in no particular order.

 December 18, 2022